nborsato/petitRADTRANS/docs/index.rst

    to petitRADTRANS soon.

-petitRADTRANS is available under the MIT License, and documented in Mollière et al. (2019).
+petitRADTRANS is available under the MIT License, and documented in `Mollière et al. (2019) <https://arxiv.org/abs/1904.11504>`_.
 Please cite this paper if you make use of petitRADTRANS in your work.

 .. _contact: molliere@strw.leidenuniv.nl